drasive/docxes/README.md

 Software for managing school data like notes, grades, documents, homework etc.
 This was a school project for module #226 at the [GIB Muttenz](http://www.gibm.ch) (Switzerland).

-*Attention:
+Attention:
-- The user interface and the documentation are in __German__, even though the code itself is in English
+- The user __interface and the documentation are in German__, even though the code is in English
-- The grade management is using the __swiss grading system__*
+- The grade management is using the __swiss grading system__

 ## Features
 - Manage notes, grades, documents, events like tests and homework, subjects and teachers for different schools